CenterForAssessment/NCME_Training_Session_2015/README.md

 For this training session, we'll be using [GitHub](https://github.com/) for version control.
 You'll need to do two things:

 * Create a [GitHub](https://github.com/) account.
 Public repositories are free and
-* Install a [GitHub](https://github.com/) client on your compute.
+* Install a [GitHub](https://github.com/) client on your computer.
 [Mac](https://mac.github.com/), [Windows](https://windows.github.com/), or [Linux](http://www.maketecheasier.com/6-useful-graphical-git-client-for-linux/).
 Git is a command line application, but it's easier to start with a GUI client.

 ### RStudio